 Along with pride of nation and reverence for the uniform, there was another underlying and stirring reason to join up.
 Uncle Philip finally expressed it after I asked him why he always declared that his favorite job was being in the Canadian forces.
 He said, “Respect”.
 While he wore that uniform, it was the first time in his life that he was treated with honest to God respect, and it didn’t matter where he was in the world.
 It was his greatest time of honor and pride.
 I can’t say so for my grandfather or the other uncles, but I suspect they felt much the same.

 Their presence at the Remembrance Day assembly that day was palpable to me, and I have no doubt that they were all there in full uniform.

-There is a lot of history about Native Canadians in the military and the details are available more than ever.
+There is a lot of history about Indigenous participation in the military and the details are available more than ever.
 I would encourage anyone to look up that history sometime for some very interesting and enlightening reading.

 For now, I would just like to say thank you to my family for their courage.
 We will always be proud.
 We will always remember.

 In remembrance of:

 To an old friend serving in Afghanistan, Deputy Chief of Staff, John Valtonen, as always, thank you, and stay safe.